haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - A `Named Sessions` bookmark folder is created to store session data.
   - **Folder name format**: `<session name> (<session ID>)`
   - Each tab is stored as a bookmark inside the session folder (including title and URL).
+  - `bookmark_storage.ts` is one implementation of the session sync backend, and this can by synced by Chrome browser.
+    - So the responsibilities of the components can be described as follows:
+      - Tabs UI (`tabs.ts`) offers the UI and interacts with other components via messages to the service-worker.
+      - `sessions_management.ts` managed the associations of `sessionId` and `windowId`.
+      - `bookmark_storage.ts` managed the Open/Saved tabs of named sessions using bookmark API.

 - **Session Restoration**